Make My Company

 Step 4: Commercial Registration (CR) & OCCI

-File with MOCIIP to obtain your Commercial Registration (CR) and register with the Oman Chamber of Commerce & Industry (OCCI).
+File with MOCIIP to obtain the Commercial Registration (CR) and complete registration with the Oman Chamber of Commerce & Industry (OCCI).

 Step 5: Municipality, Tax & Accounting

-Complete municipal licensing and, if applicable, Oman VAT registration with the OTA.
-Set up bookkeeping so compliance is clean from day one.
+Complete municipality licensing and, if applicable, VAT registration with the Oman Tax Authority (OTA).
+An early bookkeeping setup avoids compliance issues later.

 Step 6: Corporate Banking & Visas

-Open a corporate bank account in Oman (KYC packaged in advance), then process investor and employee visas in the correct sequence.
+Open a corporate bank account with KYC prepared in advance, then process investor and employee visas in the correct sequence.

 Mainland vs Free Zones in Oman – Which Is Right for You?